How Seed Hardness Shapes Beak Angles Over Time

 does not refer to one material trait.

-The force required for breakage,
+The force required for breakage.

-the direction through which force is transmitted,
+The direction through which force is transmitted.

-the degree of slip at the surface,
+The degree of slip at the surface.

-the way internal structures fracture.
+The way internal structures fracture.

-to different environmental conditions
+Each responds to different environmental conditions.

-and combines accordingly.
+Each combines accordingly.

-is less a form of resistance
+Hardness, therefore, is less a form of resistance

 than a residue left